Meet ‘The Crazy Chef’: Chef Gaggan Anand

 From zero to food world hero

 The idea for Gaggan was said to have come from a dream.
-To this day, Chef Gaggan Anand is still living that dream and travelling the world living a luxurious lifestyle that he well and truly earned for himself.
+To this day, Chef Gaggan Anand is still living that dream and travelling the world, living a luxurious lifestyle that he has earned well and truly for himself.
 He grew up in poverty outside Kolkata, watching his mother prepare classic Indian dishes like chicken masala (not to be compared with chicken tikka masala, the British dish) and fish fry.
-He went to hotel-management school and started taking on jobs in hotel kitchens in India.
-His first venture in the food industry was a catering company that failed to take off, and after that he spent a year delivering food by bicycle, earning a meagre 25 cents an hour.

 domonique crenn signature dish walk in the forest